arizona-phonological-imaging-lab/misc/GIT_Tutorial.md

 `git add poop.txt`

+#Removing files
+If you remove a tracked file from a repository without telling git about it, you might run into problems.
+There are two ways of removing files with git.

+1. If you want to safely __delete__ a file so that git knows about the change:

+  `git rm /path/to/the/tracked/file/you/want/to/delete`

+2. If you want to keep a file but simply tell git to stop tracking it:

+  `git rm --cached forget/about/this/file`

 #Committing changes
 A commit is a record of what we've done.
 Whenever we publish our changes, we'll need to leave a succinct description of work.
 Let's try adding a message (designated below with the option **-m**)...